Tjandra-Putra/goldman-sachs-portfolio-management/README.md

 ## Overview

-This project is a collaborative effort between [Your School Name] and [Goldman Sachs](https://www.goldmansachs.com/).
+This project is a collaborative effort between Singapore Management University and [Goldman Sachs](https://www.goldmansachs.com/).
 As the lead frontend developer and UI/UX designer, I've created a powerful portfolio management application with beautiful user interface and user experience using React.js.

 Visit the live project: [Project Demo](https://goldman-sachs-portfolio-management.vercel.app/)